-Arrange essential deliveries only that can be collected by you personally. (we would be unable to take these deliveries at reception)
+Arrange essential deliveries only that can be collected by you personally (we can bring these up to those who are in isolation/quarantine).

-Refrain from hosting or partaking in any gatherings of more than two people whilst ensuring that you maintain social distancing.
+No household mixing under any circumstances if you come into contact with anyone outside of our properties please ensure that you maintain social distancing.
 Your fellow housemates in a shared cluster flat or townhouse are not included in this.